TadesseDev/To-Do-list/README.md

-# Awesome book project with ES6 syntax.
+# to do list project

 ### Objectives of this project
 - Use webpack to bundle JavaScript.